 Attendance at the workshop will be listed on your HEAR (Higher Education Achievement Report).

 The workshop is completely free for Year 3-Final year students at the University of Manchester.
 The dates of Cross-Sector WPE Challenge workshops available in this academic year are provided above.

-Spaces are limited so, to register for this years’ workshop, sign up now to take part.
+Spaces are limited so, to register for a workshop, sign up now to take part.

 If aren’t able to attend, see the EGC Workplace Ethics Homepage for details of other WPE Challenges available in this academic year.